Herbert Wilson: Scientific discoveries and achievements

 Three papers were published in Nature, April 1953, to announce a structure for DNA.
 Maurice Wilkins, Alex Stokes and Wilson published their paper in the same issue as the paper from Rosalind Franklin and Raymond Gosling, and the paper by Francis Crick and James Watson.
 The 1962 Nobel Prize for Physiology or Medicine was subsequently jointly awarded to Francis Crick, James Watson, and Maurice Wilkins.

 In his autobiography The Third Man of The Double Helix, Maurice Wilkins does not specifically credit Stokes, Wilson and several other co-authors of his papers in Nature.
 Whether this was deliberate on his part or just rather poor sub-editing by OUP is debatable.
 It is most likely to have been a matter of expedience, as there were more than five co-authors on several of his later papers on the subject published in Nature or, later, in the Journal of Molecular Biology.
 Nevertheless, both he and Alex Stokes are now recognized at King's College as two of the eight key researchers that contributed to the discovery of the structure of the A-DNA crystalline structure.

 Following the publication of the double helical structure in 1953, Wilson participated in the refinement of the DNA structure in Wilkins' group.
-In 1957 Professor Wilson was appointed Lecturer in Physics at Queen's College, Dundee, then at University of St Andrews, became a Senior Lecturer in 1964, and then Reader at the University of Dundee in 1973.
+In 1957 Professor Wilson was appointed as a Lecturer in Physics at Queen's College, Dundee, then part of the University of St Andrews and as a Senior Lecturer in 1964.
+Queen's College became the University of Dundee in 1967, and in 1973 he was appointed Reader in Physics by the University.
 In 1962 he was Visiting Research Associate at the Children's Cancer Research Foundation, Boston Mass.
-In 1983 he was appointed Professor of Physics at the University of Stirling (now Emeritus).
+In 1983 he was appointed Professor of Physics at the University of Stirling from which he retired as Emeritus Professor in 1994.
 His research at Dundee and Stirling has involved X-ray crystallographic studies of nucleic acid components and their analogues, and structural studies of flexuous viruses.
 He was awarded an Honorary Fellowship by the University of Wales, Bangor in 2005.
 In 1975 he was elected a Fellow of the Royal Society of Edinburgh.

 As a Welshman Herbert was honoured in 2003 at the National Eisteddfod in Wales by being given the official white robe of the Gorsedd of Bards.

 After suffering from terminal cancer, Wilson died on 22 May 2008.
 He was survived by his wife, two daughters, and two grandchildren; his son Neil predeceased him in 1996.